Please refer to our DISCLOSURE STATEMENT.

 Count along with Mrs. Ruler’s class.
 Can all their good deeds really add up to 100 acts?

-With the lesson plan for this book, you’ll get a vocabulary list, discussion starters, and two different hands-on kindness activities.
+Also, with the lesson plan for this book, you’ll get a vocabulary list, discussion starters, and two different hands-on kindness activities.

 GET THE FREE LESSON (Kindergarten-Grade 2)